The relationship between smoking and alcohol

 For many, alcohol is a trigger that makes them want to smoke as both smoking and alcohol affect your feel-good hormones.

-With major sporting events like Euro 2024, Wimbledon and the Olympics this summer it’s good to think ahead and have a plan to stay on track with your quit attempt.
+With work parties and lots of time socialising with friends and family this Christmas and new year, it’s good to think ahead and have a plan to stay on track with your quit attempt.

 We’ve put together a guide explaining how alcohol can affect your quit attempt, how you can manage cravings and get free access to support near you.